Founded in 2011, Sensorfield was started by Strode Pennebaker, a

 Houston, Sensorfield provides advanced remote industrial monitoring

 solutions for situations that previously couldn’t justify the cost.
 The

 company’s novel, solar powered wireless sensor platform was designed

 from the ground up* to provide high quality real-time data using

 Because we wanted a simple, practical system to keep up with wells we've operated ourselves.
 Something we could install and maintain with minimum bother.

-We started with a basic goal: create a sensor the size of a refrigerator magnet, stick it onto a tank or pipe or anything else, and watch data show up on a PC or cellphone.
+We started with a basic goal: create a sensor the size of a refrigerator magnet, stick it onto a tank or pipe or anything else, and watch data show up on a mobile device or PC.
 This was a radical idea at the time — now it’s called the Internet of Things.
-And we’re the first to bring it to the oil patch.
+And we were the first to bring it to the oil patch.

-So we started over and decided to custom-design and manufacture everything.
+We started from scratch to custom-design and manufacture everything.
 We had our first system working in less than three months.
 But it took four more years to perfect the size, ruggedness and quality.
-Along the way we discovered a groundbreaking new RF technology and became the first company to write fully optimized software for it.
-We created new sensor designs and found novel ways to imbed high-resolution microsensors into rugged oilfield equipment.
+Along the way we discovered a groundbreaking new RF technology from Semtech™ called LoRa® and became the first company to write fully optimized software for it.
+We created new sensor designs and found novel ways to embed high-resolution microsensors into rugged oilfield equipment.
 Then we optimized everything to run on micropower from tiny solar panels less than 1-½ inches across.